 2 T vegetable oil

 2 T wheat berries (I had tried to sprout wheat berries, but they’re irradiated, so now need to find creative ways to use them up)

-2 T quinoa (uncooked; they kinda sprout as they cook)
+2 T quinoa (uncooked; they sprout/cook during bread-making)

 1 T caraway seeds